 The best policy – and the most ethical – is to deal with the matter head on.
 It is imperative to divulge any issues as soon as you recognize them.
 Yes, health issues are personal, but often they have an overarching effect on other company matters.
 It is simply the right thing to do to disclose significant health concerns as soon as they are discovered.

 Create news releases that protect the privacy of the individual, but also let the share-holding public know that there is a problem.
 In this way, you protect both sides.
 It never benefits the company to allow confidential information to become public through unauthorized sources, so be prepared to release the information as soon as possible.
 Sometimes, it's a no-win situation.
 It's best to recognize that fact and deal with the circumstances as effectively as possible.

 For further information on the crisis communications involving a CEO or other highly placed executive, consult the experienced PR professionals at Axia Public Relations.
-For more detailed information on crisis preparation, download Axia's free e-book Managing Public Relations in a Crisis today.
+For more detailed information on crisis preparation, download Axia's e-book Managing Public Relations in a Crisis today.